 Biocom’s top priority is the safety of our members and the well-being of our employees.
 After careful consideration, Biocom has decided to transform our 2021 Global Life Science Partnering Conference to a fully virtual event.
 We know that many lives are being impacted and disrupted by COVID-19 and we are grateful to be able to continue offering our members valuable content in a safe manner.

 Managing Partner, Pivotal

-Prior to joining TPG Biotech in May 2005, Dr. Preston spent two years at JP Morgan Partners where she focused on medical device and biotechnology venture capital investing.
-Prior to JP Morgan Partners, Dr. Preston was an Entrepreneur-in-Residence with New Enterprise Associates.
-She also spent five years at McKinsey & Co. in New York, where she was a leader of their pharmaceutical and medical products consulting practice.
+Heather Preston MD joined Pivotal in 2018 and brings 30 years of healthcare experience.
+Most recently she was a Firm Partner and Managing Director at TPG Biotech and she is currently a Senior Advisor to TPG.
+Prior to joining TPG in 2005, Dr. Preston spent two years investing with JP Morgan Partners and she was also an Entrepreneur-in-Residence with New Enterprise Associates.
+Prior to becoming a venture capital investor, Heather spent five years at McKinsey & Co. in New York, where she was a leader of their pharmaceutical and medical products consulting practice.
 She advised large pharmaceutical companies and biotechnology companies on critical strategic issues such as R&D portfolio prioritization, M&A opportunities, new technology acquisitions, new product launches and product growth strategies.